 The CBL also lists certain portions of botnet infrastructure, such as Spam BOT/virus infector download web sites, botnet infected machines, machines participating in DDOS, and other web sites or name servers primarily dedicated to the use of botnets.
 Considerable care is taken to avoid listing IP addresses that are shared or are likely to be shared with legitimate use, except in the case of infector download websites, phish emission or DDOS.

 Our botnet detections may not necessarily directly involve the observation of spam emission, but most botnets are at least occasionally involved in email spam, in addition to infostealing, DDOS attacks etc.

 In other words, the CBL only lists IPs that have attempted email connections to one of our servers in such a way as to indicate that the sending IP is infected with a spam-sending virus or worm, acting as a open proxy for the sending of spam, OR, IPs primarily used in the operation of botnets

 The CBL does NO probes.
 In other words, the CBL NEVER makes connections to other machines to "test" anything.

 The CBL does NOT test for nor list open SMTP relays.

 The CBL only lists individual IPs, it NEVER lists ranges.

-The CBL does NOT care whether an IP is dynamic or not,
+The CBL does NOT care whether an IP is dynamic (NAT, PAT, TOR, VPN etc) or not, if connections the IP makes indicate that it's infected, it is listed regardless.
+Further details:

+The CBL does NOT accept external submissions for listing.
 Hence it is not possible for the CBL to be used as an instrument of revenge (eg: "disgruntled ex-employee" or "competitor").